bgpkit/monocle/ARCHITECTURE.md

 Responsibilities:
 - main persistent monocle dataset store (SQLite DB under the monocle data directory)
 - repositories for datasets:
-  - ASInfo (unified AS information from multiple sources)
+  - ASInfo (unified AS information from bgpkit-commons)
   - AS2Rel (AS-level relationships)
-  - RPKI (ROAs/ASPAs metadata and lookup tables)
+  - RPKI (ROAs/ASPAs with blob-based prefix storage)
-  - Pfx2as (prefix-to-ASN mappings)
+  - Pfx2as (prefix-to-ASN mappings with blob-based prefix storage)
-- file cache helpers for datasets that are stored outside SQLite (if applicable)
+- file cache helpers for auxiliary file-based caching

 Key idea:
 - `MonocleDatabase` is the entry point for accessing the persistent DB/repositories.